A Beginner’s (Honest) Blogging Income Report

 If you want to get into affiliate marketing, I urge you to but don’t treat it as money you can make overnight because it does take patience.

-Surprisingly, one of the platforms that resulted in most affiliate sales for me so far has been Pinterest and it’s all due to an ebook I bought I while back, titled How to Make Your First Affiliate Sale in 24 Hours Using Pinterest (which is now a mini-course).
+Surprisingly, one of the platforms that resulted in most affiliate sales for me so far has been Pinterest and it’s all due to an ebook I bought I while back, titled How to Make Your First Affiliate Sale in 24 Hours Using Pinterest (which is now no longer for sale).